njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.md

 ## **Summary**

-Overall, through optimization, the model successfully predicted the student loan applicant credit ranking with a mean squared erro of 33.3%.
+Overall, the sequential neural network model successfully predicted the student loan applicant credit ranking with a mean squared erro of 33.3%.
 If I were to attempt to improve performance in the future, I would, among other things, modify the optimization program to include other neural network configurations beyond sequential.

 ----